 Where seatbelts and airbags are in place to protect passengers in the case of a crash, AEB aims to reduce the likelihood of a crash happening in the first place.

-Thatcham – a research centre that specialises in vehicle safety – recently said AEB is “probably the most significant development in car safety since the seatbelt and could save an astonishing 1,100 lives and 122,860 casualties in the UK over the next 10 years.”
+Thatcham – a research centre that specialises in vehicle safety – said at the time AEB is “probably the most significant development in car safety since the seatbelt and could save an astonishing 1,100 lives and 122,860 casualties in the UK over the next 10 years.”

 READ MORE: Euro NCAP launches automated technology timeline